rhett-chen/Robotic-grasping-papers/README.md

 *Keywords: 6D grasp; RGB-D input; first detect grasp keypoints on RGB-D image, then recover the grasp poses with PnP algorithm; trained on synthetic dataset; faster than point cloud based methods.*

+*Motivation: The point cloud based methods are prone to lead to failure on small objects, this paper explores 6-DoF grasp generation directly based on RGB-D image input.*

 ```latex
 @article{chen2022keypoint,
   title={Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input},